aprilwebster/conversation-simple/README.md

 ## Before you begin

-* You must have a Bluemix account, and your account must have available space for at least 1 application and 1 service.
+* You must have a Bluemix account, and your account must have available space for at least 1 application and 2 services.
 To register for a Bluemix account, go to https://console.ng.bluemix.net/registration/.
 Your Bluemix console shows your available space.

-* You must have the following prerequisites installed:
+* You must also have the following prerequisites installed:
   * the [Node.js](http://nodejs.org/) runtime (including the npm package manager)
   * the [Cloud Foundry command-line client](https://github.com/cloudfoundry/cli#downloads)